stripwax/SamPuzznic/README.md

 * Ascii/numeric font (8x8)
 * Single puzzle
 * Scoring including bonus calculation
-* bonus icon/animation  (an icon that shows 400, 600, 1000 to 2000 appears over the playing field when you get a bonus)
+* bonus icon/animation  (an icon that shows 400, 600, 1000 to 2000 appears over the playing field when you get a bonus - with masking)
+* bonus icon/animation now using 1-pixel vertical scrolling
 * count of remaining tiles
 * sfx
 * Vertical sliders (90% complete) although still some bugs with pushing blocks onto/off existing stacks